ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

     forest*), which require comparatively little computing power and whose variables and their contributions to the model are known (a *whitebox* model).
-  - The operation of the models is explained – in advanced mode – in the text.
+  - The operation of the models is explained – in advanced-report mode – in the text.
 Thus, each report can be read independently.
   - The best model is selected automatically.
 Based on that model, we will assess the fairness of a study programme.